List of Farm to Market Roads in Texas (3300–3399): FM 3380

 Farm to Market Road 3380 (FM 3380) is located in El Paso County.
 It connects I-10 to the border with Mexico at the Tornillo–Guadalupe International Bridge and the Marcelino Serna Port of Entry.

+The current FM 3380 was designated in 1993, running from I-10 southwestward to SH 20 in Tornillo.
+In 2012, the highway was extended southwestward to the Tornillo–Guadalupe International Bridge at the Marcelino Serna Port of Entry.